Azure/retail-ai-enhanced-search/docs/02_DeploymentFlow.md

 However you can also choose to place the [products.csv](../data/AzureSearch/data/products.csv) inside Azure SQL (when working with structured data) or Storage Account (when working with unstructured data).

+> :memo: **Note:**
+Modifying the source for data or content of data might need the implementor to manually take care of the dependencies in the config.json file and createIndex.py file.
+The images shown earlier reflect the fields to consider in config.json file.
+The createIndex.py file will have to be modified at various locations pointing to the right source and definitions.
+The Search & OpenAI endpoints for client will also change accordingly.

 **Azure SQL**
 When using Azure SQL provided change tracking is enabled, a search indexer can pick up just the new and updated content on subsequent indexer runs.
 [To enable incremental indexing](https://learn.microsoft.com/azure/search/search-howto-connecting-azure-sql-database-to-azure-search-using-indexers#CaptureChangedRows), set the "dataChangeDetectionPolicy" property in your data source definition.
 This property tells the indexer which change tracking mechanism is used on your table or view.
 For Azure SQL indexers, there are two change detection policies: